 Other charges

-If the OFTO onshore substation is not connected to the MITS (via a non-MITS substation), then the generator may need to pay a local onshore circuit tariff.
+If the OFTO onshore substation is not connected to the MITS (i.e. it is connected to the MITS via a non-MITS substation and local circuit), then the generator may need to pay a local onshore circuit tariff.